U7 socket usage

 The U7 socket has two intended usages:

-The schematic (Appendix B, User Manual) isn't very clear on how to configure.
+The schematic (Appendix B, User Manual) is very confusing.
 The default board traces are for 2kByte RAM or 2516/2532 EPROMs.
 Other settings require cutting traces and setting jumpers.

-Jumper J1 allows configuring the socket for all three.
+Jumper J1 allows configuring the socket for three options; RAM and two types of EPROM.
 Three pins are different:

 The J1 connections per usage: